TeamUnderdawgs/CTF-Docs/redpwnCTF2020/Web/cookie-recipes-v2.md

 2. By IDOR on `GET /api/userInfo?id=0` you get the password and data of admin.

-3. Observer that app is vuln to CSRF by "Content-Type","text/plain"
+3. Observe that app is vuln to CSRF by "Content-Type","text/plain", we can CSRF the request of gift granting now because we have password avaiable from IDOR too.
+But a user can only be granted once.

+3.2 Race condition comes to rescue.

 4. Now by Making admin bot visit our site with CSRF exploit code: